cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 offsets are normally positive, to trigger some time *after* the wall-clock time is equal to task cycle point.

-Clock-triggers have no effect on scheduling if a suite is running sufficiently far behind the clock (e.g. after a delay, or because it is processing archived historical data) that the trigger times, which are relative to task cycle point, have already passed.
+Clock-triggers have no effect on scheduling if a workflow is running sufficiently far behind the clock (e.g. after a delay, or because it is processing archived historical data) that the trigger times, which are relative to task cycle point, have already passed.